vikramsm/imported-malaria-monitor/README.md

 * It has a title
 * It has a User Story opening sentence
 * It has an estimate in story points
-* Its user story identifies its business value
 * Its acceptance criteria are clear and testable
 * Its details are sufficiently understood by the development team so it can make an informed decision as to whether it can be completed in one sprint
 * It is small enough to comfortably be completed in one sprint
-* Its clear how the Definition of Done can apply to its completion
-* Its dependencies are identified and no external dependencies would block the PBI from being completed (i.e. tool, skills,resources are available)
 * The team understands how to demonstrate the PBI at the sprint review

 ### Relative Size Estimates